Candles

 Batteries

-Save your candle jar so that they can be easily accessed for when the kitchen clock battery decides to die.
+Loose batteries rolling around in a drawer and being unable to find one can be a pain!
+Save your candle jar so that it can be easily accessed when the kitchen clock battery decides to die.

 Charging leads

-With technology being all around us nowadays and everyone in the home having phones, laptops or an iPad, the leads are endless.
+With technology being all around us nowadays and everyone in the home having phones, laptops or iPads, the leads are endless.
+They all look the same and are, more often than not, tangled up.

+As a hairdresser, my kitchen has these types of leads and the ones I use for charging cordless clippers.
 Unless you have every lead positioned in a socket so that they are to hand, they can become a tangled mess if they’re sitting inside the kitchen drawer.

 Preparing your used jar